acostaandrea/udemy-calculator-app/README.md

 npx expo run:android
 ```

 This will build the app for iOS and Android, respectively, and run it on the simulator or connected device.
-This also will create the app bundle for iOS and Android, it will be created in the `ios/build` and `android/app/build/outputs/apk/debug` directories, respectively.

 ## Create release builds
 To create a release build for iOS and Android, run the following commands: